johnny-cy/booker_e-commerce/README.md

 # booker_e-commerce
-An mostly self-built online shopping website by using python Django and MySQL.
+A mostly self-built online shopping website by using python Django and MySQL.
 It is rather simple but workable.
 My first README